-The site manager should conduct audits of the TMP prior to and during construction works.
+The site manager should conduct audits of the operational TMP either prior to and during construction works.

-Pilbara Ports may require audits of the TMP by an accredited road safety auditor.
+Pilbara Ports may require audits of the operational TMP by road safety auditors.
 Where there are non-compliances identified, the audit procedure should have a mechanism for the issuing of a formal corrective action.
 Corrective actions should be closed-out and registered as such in accordance with the organisations normal practice.